jyrj/portfolio-site/README.md

 ## 📋 Starter README

-- A Gatsby starter for a minimalist portfolio with `SEO` and app theming using `React Context`, `Bootstrap` and `Sass`
-- I highly recommend going through Gatsby's [tutorial](https://www.gatsbyjs.org/tutorial/) before getting started.

 ### What does this starter offer?

 - The starter is based off of the official [hello-world](https://github.com/gatsbyjs/gatsby-starter-hello-world) starter provided.